 What is a lipoma?

 A key sign to keep in mind when determining if a growth is a lipoma or a more serious lump is whether the lump is movable or feels stuck in place.
 Lipomas should move, within reason.

-When lipomas forms on certain parts of the body, such as near joints, they can cause a level of discomfort, and even impede mobility.
-“If they get really, really large, or grow quickly over a short period of time, a physician might recommend an MRI to be certain of the exact size and shape of the lipoma, and, more importantly, to make sure there is no indication that this mass could be malignant,” says Bergin.
+According to Dr. Barbara Bergin, an orthopedic surgeon in Austin, Texas, “If it gets really, really large, or grows quickly over a short period of time, a physician might recommend an MRI to be certain of the exact size and shape of the lipoma, and, more importantly, to make sure there is no indication that this mass could be malignant.”

 As lipomas are generally painless and harmless, many people do not opt for their surgical removal.
 “Most docs recommend that the patient live with it,” says Bergin.
 “They’re benign.
 The only reason to remove them is if they hurt, show rapid growth in size, or if they bother something else — like if they rub or pinch against something.”